ArjanKranenburg/virtual-devices/APPSTORE.md

 * Simple on/off switch
 * Trigger a flow
-* Use the switches status as a condition
+* Use the switch' status as a condition
+* Use the switch in the 'then'-column

 ## What doesn't: